 - adding a new service connection to water, wastewater, trade waste or stormwater

 We will assess your project to see if a development contribution is payable when you submit your building or subdivision application.
 We'll give you a calculated cost before your consent is issued.

 - a new dwelling in the city - about $9,000

 - a new dwelling in a non-serviced rural area - about $1,000

 - a minor dwelling under 60m2 – about $4,500.

 These costs are only estimates as the design of your building may attract a higher development contribution fee.
 Development contributions will be invoiced and are payable with either the resource consent, building consent or service connection.

 More information about development contributions

-Projects that require heavy vehicles on the site are charged a footpath/street damage bond of $1055.
-If there is no damage at the final building inspection, you will be refunded the fee less $55 for processing.
+Projects that require heavy vehicles on the site are charged a footpath/street damage bond.
+If there is no damage at the final building inspection, the bond will be refunded less a small fee for processing.